NottingHack/rules/storage-in-the-hackspace.rst

 Remember that the **Hackspace has limited storage space**.
 We have designated storage space for **consumables, resources** and **members’ storage**.

 Members are entitled to a **35l storage box**.
 You can buy a box from any of the Membership Team or Trustees for £5.
-You must label your box with your full name - please do not use a pseudonym.
-A contact method (such as email) is also appreciated on the label, to help identify the owner of a box.
+You must label your box with an identifiable name - any name is fine as long as we can identify the owner by it.
+A current, up-to-date contact method (such as email) is also useful to get in touch quickly.

 If you are working on a project that is too large for a 35l box you can store it on the Large Project Shelves.
 It can be stored there whilst it is actively being worked on, and must always be labelled according to our **Do Not Hack** rules.